-11Recently, WRDS and some researchers (Ben-David et al. (2018)) noticed data quality issues regarding the TR dataset, and they have worked to resolve these issues.
+14Recently, WRDS and some researchers (Ben-David et al. (2018)) noticed data quality issues regarding the TR dataset, and they have worked to resolve these issues.
 We use the July 2018 update provided by WRDS below.
-We consolidate managers that report multiple subsidiaries.
+We consolidate all BlackRock entities.
 Data quality issues are discussed in more depth in Backus et al. (2018b) and in Appendix B.

-$^{^{12}}$ A highly critical report from the SEC's Inspector General in 2010 noted a number of shortcomings in how 13(f) filings were treated, prompting a number of changes to 13(f) reporting.
+15A highly critical report from the SEC's Inspector General in 2010 noted a number of shortcomings in how 13(f) filings were treated, prompting a number of changes to 13(f) reporting.
 See Securities and of Inspector General (2010).